jackdesert/whatwasthatword/README.md

 *Edit* files in jsx/
-Run `babel` to generate files in static/
+Run `babel` as shown below to generate files in static/

 In development mode: